byanofsky/coding-challenges/regexp/README.md

 - Consider grouping these, with sub types
 - For now, no sub types.
 Just limit to a subset of regex.
 - Optimizations: Do not append to tokens
+- Compile creates a set of matcher functions depending on tokens.
+These matcher functions are passed to regexp instance and will be used during matching.
+- Matcher function.
+Variation of visitor pattern (or my understanding of that pattern).
+Delegate matching to each matcher.
+Decides that to do next depending on current match result.
+Will enable such things as repition.